01100100/blog/content/posts/sotm.md

 Since it was so hot, I needed to drink a lot of water on the ride, like 6 litres a day.
 However it was never a problem to find clean water on route.
 I took some isotonic tablets with me to stay hydrated.

+## Key Takeaways for Long-Distance Cycling in 2024

+* Bike Fit: Ensure your bike fits you well.
+Small adjustments can make a huge difference in comfort and performance.
+* Hydration and Nutrition: Plan your food and water intake meticulously.
+Staying hydrated and fueled is crucial for maintaining energy levels.
+* Gear: Invest in quality gear that prioritizes comfort and efficiency.
+Aero bars, padded shorts, and proper tires can significantly enhance your ride.
+* Route Planning: Use tools like Komoot to plan your route in detail.
+Knowing the terrain and expected weather conditions helps in better preparation.

 ## Conclusion

 State of the Map 2024 was fantastic!
 I had a great time and learned a lot, which could fill another blog post.